Jadsia/imageblur1/README.md

 ## Imageblur

-Ruby code that changes elements of an arrat using the tansform property
+Ruby code that changes elements of an array using the tansform property

 ## Running the code